Andrew in Drag

-"Andrew in Drag" is a song by American indie pop band The Magnetic Fields, released as the first single from their album Love at the Bottom of the Sea (2012).
-The song – written from the point of view of a straight man who sees a straight friend perform in drag and is highly aroused by it – deals with the confusing nature, complexity, and evanescent quality of lust.
+"Andrew in Drag" is a song by American indie pop band the Magnetic Fields, released as the first single from their album Love at the Bottom of the Sea (2012).
+The song – written from the point of view of a man who sees his straight friend perform in drag and is highly aroused by it – deals with the confusing nature, complexity, and evanescent quality of queer love and lust.

 A music video directed by Scott Valins was released on the Merge Records YouTube channel on February 2, 2012.

 Cover versions

-The song has been covered by The Shins.
+The song has been covered by the Shins.